3 Biggest Myths About Agoraphobia (and How to Find Help)

 Myth 2: People with Agoraphobia Never Leave Home

+In some severe cases, people with agoraphobia may close the front door and shut all the windows.
+However, others leave home under specific conditions.
 For example, someone with mild or moderate agoraphobia may have their worst symptoms in crowds and standing in line.
 So, such a person may avoid events with large groups and the grocery store.
 They could order grocery delivery and watch entertainment on their own televisions.
-However, they leave their houses for work and to visit friends, even carry on in highly visible public roles.
+However, they leave their houses for work and to visit friends, even carrying on in highly visible public roles.

 The autobiography Spare details Prince Harry’s anxiety disorder and how it affected him while carrying out royal engagements.
 His agoraphobia made it difficult for him to give speeches, appear in public, or interact with crowds of fans.